Misfits (TV series): Series 5 (2013)

 Meanwhile, Rudy Two's "Jumper Posse" have gone off the rails and begun to kill people.
 After a failed attempt on Finn's life, the Misfits assemble to deal with the Rudy Two's delinquent gang.
-Rudy Two confronts Helen on her betrayal in the community centre but is knocked out by Karen.
+Rudy Two confronts Helen about her betrayal in the community centre but is knocked out by Karen.
 As the rest of this Misfits gang approach, they are attacked by Sam.
-Alex grabs onto Sam and takes his power from him via sexual intercourse mid-flight, causing them both to fall.
-Alex lands in a skip and survives the fall but Sam is less than fortunate, hitting the pavement with immense force.
-When the gang enter the community centre (except for Jess, who stays outside with Leo), they are then attacked by Karen who uses her camouflage and a knife in tandem with each other.
+Alex grabs Sam and takes his power from him via sexual intercourse mid-flight, causing them both to fall.
+Alex lands in a skip and survives the fall, but Sam is less than fortunate, hitting the pavement with immense force.
+When the gang enter the community centre (except for Jess, who stays outside with Leo), they are then attacked by Karen, who uses her camouflage and a knife in tandem with each other.
 As she is about to kill Alex, Finn uses his telekinesis to launch a piano at her in an unusual display of brilliance.
-Helen then appears, intent on killing the gang before Rudy Two intervenes.
-After a brief exchange Rudy Two rejoins Rudy who proceeds to tell Helen that together "they are twice as strong" (although this really has no truth).
+Helen then appears, intent on killing the gang, before Rudy Two intervenes.
+After a brief exchange, Rudy Two rejoins Rudy, who tells Helen that together, "they are twice as strong" (although this really has no truth).
 As Helen readies herself to kill them both, Rudy stalls for time and begins to pee himself, creating a trail of urine from him to Helen.
 Helen electrocutes Rudy but is fried herself as her electric current travels back to her through Rudy's stream of urine.
-Helen dies quickly but Rudy lays gravely injured in the gang's arms.
+Helen dies quickly, but Rudy lies gravely injured in the gang's arms.
 Rudy gives Jess a scratch card, having won a quid on it, and tells Jess to look after the baby before dying himself.

-The gang bury him and Jess returns to Luke's flat before committing suicide.
-Luke finds her body and throws them back in time to just before they first met.
-Jess sees a video from her future self in the bar toilets that tells her of everything that happened.
-Jess reluctantly has sex with Luke in order to conceive Leo before killing him and reconciling with Rudy.
-Jess also informs Rudy Two of how the "Jumper Posse" will begin to murder people and Rudy Two shuts down his superhero operations before they begin, opting to go travelling with Helen instead.
-On the roof of the community centre, with their community service finally over, the Misfits gang agree to become proper superheroes themselves after hearing Jess's story.
+The gang bury him, and Jess returns to Luke's flat before committing suicide.
+Luke finds her body and throws them back in time to just before they first meet.
+Jess sees a video from her future self in the bar toilets telling her everything that happened.
+Jess reluctantly has sex with Luke to conceive Leo before killing him and reconciling with Rudy.
+Jess also informs Rudy Two of how the "Jumper Posse" will begin to murder people.
+Rudy Two shuts down his superhero operations before they start, opting to travel with Helen instead.
+On the community centre's roof, with their community service finally over, the Misfits gang agree to become proper superheroes after hearing Jess's story.